rjury-sumo/sumologic-solution-templates/aws-observability-terraform/examples/custom-apps-fields-fer-metric-only/README.md

 FERs in this project in field.tf are also customized in scope section.
 The reason for this to:
 - demonstrate how tweak FER scope if necessary in a rule
-- support centralized cloudtrail collection by scoping to ```_sourcecategory=*cloudtrail* ``` instead of ```account=* region=*```.
-Account field does not exist in cloudtrails where a customer already has existing collection and is using workaround here: https://help.sumologic.com/docs/observability/aws/other-configurations-tools/integrate-control-tower-accounts/#step-3-create-field-extraction-rule.
-In such a config the user could include this extra central FER for cloudtrails in as an additional FER in this project if necessary. (see "DEMONSTRATION CENTRAL FER FOR EXISTING SINGLE BUCKET CLOUDTRAILS" in field.tf)
+- support centralized cloudtrail collection (see topic below)

 ## What issues will happen if you include apps in more than one tf project?
 Creating or pre-existence of some items cause issues if you include in multiple tf projects.
-- herirarchy should only exist once, but overwriting this is probably fine
+- heirarchy should only exist once or tf will error
 - tf provider does not have a datasource for fields - they are created again each time. so if a field exists tf will get error for pre-existing.
 Hence the workaround in deployment guide to import any existin fields/fers wiht fields.sh
 - same is true for fers (in fields.sh)
 - same is true for metric rules - this is not in the fields.sh for some reason??